Puerto Rico FC: North American Soccer League season

-On May 19, 2017; Puerto Rico FC announced that Adrian Whitbread had been relieved of coaching duties and Neil Sillett as technical director; Marco Velez was named as interim Head Coach.
+On May 19, 2017, Puerto Rico FC announced that Adrian Whitbread had been relieved of coaching duties and Neil Sillett as technical director; Marco Velez was named as interim Head Coach.

 Tom Payne decided to leave the club at the end of November 2017, rather than renew his contract.

 Cancellation of 2018 season and hiatus

 On February 27, 2018, the NASL announced that it had cancelled its upcoming 2018 season, with hopes to return for a 2019 season.
 While some other NASL clubs decided to join other leagues, Puerto Rico FC has not played since.

 Head coach Marco Velez took a job with the Puerto Rico national football team before moving on to coach the Puerto Rico national under-17 football team.

 Crest and colors

-The team's colors are orange and white.
+The team's colors were orange and white.